fuseau

 Seated there, in silence, the fragrant lavender wand suspended in the air between us, I had a change of heart.
 For a moment, my pride got the best of me and I had a mind to shed light on the situation, to point out one man's privileged position.
 "Listen here, Giftbuster," I thought to say...
 "Do you know just WHO I AM?
 Here, before you, is not some Macramé Missy who spends her days weaving organic matter...
 No!
 I, Emphatic I, don't normally have time for this sort of "passe-temps"!
 In fact, passing time is not my luxury, especially as I am perpetually projecting toward the FUTURE, to the land of crowning glory.

 The last few words of the imagined tirade struck me back to reality, and I remembered my own not-so-privileged position.
-Truth was, I'd weaved the damn "drawer freshener" as an exercise in humility, in an effort to pluck myself from the futile fast track that is vainglory.
+Truth was, I'd weaved the "drawer freshener" as an exercise in humility, in an effort to pluck myself from the futile fast track that is vainglory.
 I'd woven it as a prayer--or prayed it as I wove--intent on tapping into the present moment, the only true eternity.

 As a recent pilgrim to Lourdes, where he'd stopped into a cramped souvenirs shop and thoughtfully picked out the two-ounce Virgin, I supposed Monsieur's intentions were the same as mine: we were reckoning with our pasts as best we knew how, there gathered together with the others, each Tuesday night.
-Of little importance were the light-weight, somewhat looney gifts: the key seemed to be in thinking of the other, for once, instead of the high-falutin' futuristic Me.
+Of little importance were the lightweight, somewhat looney gifts: the key seemed to be in thinking of the other, for once, instead of the high-falutin' futuristic Me.

 And, speaking of the new comments box, visit these links for: